29 Meanings

 Every second word he swore

-Yes he was the son of a whore
+Yes he was a son of a whore

 Always wanted by the law